 Upgrading BEL

 In this guide, we’ll walk you through how to perform a zero-downtime upgrade for Buoyant Enterprise for Linkerd.
-This guide covers two scenarios:

-If either of those options describes your situation, read on!
+If this describes your situation, read on!

 This guide contains instructions to upgrade BEL using the CLI or Helm.
 If you have installed BEL’s lifecycle automation operator, please see our lifecycle automation upgrade guide.